JorgWoehl/Vectors/README.md

 `H = vector(O,P,...)` returns the handle `H` of a Group object containing the vector(s) from O to P.

 Vector properties are based on the following vector components: the cone (arrowhead), the shaft, and an optional sphere marking the origin.
 The cone itself consists of the base, the rim, the outer cone surface, and the tip.
+The cone is slightly beveled in order to improve its appearance at certain angles.

 ![vector](./assets/vector.png)